Hello dear visitor,

 project.
 Unfortunately these minifigures and their arms and accessories

-only a tribute to the LEGO yellow castle and its Designer Daniel August Krentz (R.I.P 2016 †) but also to my daughter June, I chose as the project name Princess June's Castle.
+The project idea is a tribute to the LEGO yellow castle and its Designer Daniel August Krentz (R.I.P 2016 †) but also a tribute to my daughter June, that's why I chose the project name Princess June's Castle.

 I hope you like my very